Carers MK Privacy Notice

-Our Data Protection Lead (DPL) is Stephen Archibald, Chief Executive, who you can contact at the above address and telephone number if you have any queries about this notice or anything related to data protection.
+Our Data Protection Lead (DPL) is Holly Hoskisson, Chief Executive, who you can contact at the above address and telephone number if you have any queries about this notice or anything related to data protection.

 ‘Personal data’ is any information that relates to a living, identifiable person.
 This data can include your name, contact details, and other information we gather as part of our relationship with you.